lifesizehuman/avana/README.md

 # avana
 A Language Interpretation and Recognition Iterface

+A text recognition node application that takes basic user input and responds accordingly.